Keith Rabois: Sexual harassment charge

 Rabois left Square in January 2013 due to the threat of a lawsuit over sexual harassment accusations by a male employee; Rabois claims that the relationship was consensual.
 A spokesperson from Square said in a statement that "Keith exercised poor judgment that ultimately undermined his ability to remain an effective leader at Square."

 Venture capital

 Khosla Ventures

 In March 2013, Rabois joined venture capital firm Khosla Ventures.
 Rabois left in 2019.
 In January 2015, Rabois joined the board of directors of Scribd as an observer after Khosla Ventures led a new investment round in the company.
 Rabois returned to Khosla Ventures in January 2024 as one of five managing directors.

 Founders Fund

 In 2019 Rabois left Khosla Ventures and joined Founders Fund as a general partner.

 In 2021 while at Founders Fund Rabois co-founded Miami-based OpenStore, a retail-holding startup that acquire brands in the Shopify ecosystem.
 It raised $75 million at a $750 million valuation.

-Rabois left Founders Fund in January 2024 to rejoin Khosla Ventures, but continues to represent it on the boards of Ramp, Found, and Trade Republic.
+Rabois left Founders Fund in January 2024 to rejoin Khosla Ventures, but continues to represent it on the boards of Ramp, Found, Trade Republic, and Pietra.